aniket-dev30/prompt-version-control/README.md

 Most AI projects call an LLM API and call it done.
 PromptOps AI goes further — it treats prompt engineering as a discipline that deserves the same rigor as software development:

 - **Version control** for prompts, the same way Git tracks code
-- **Semantic diffing** to see exactly what changed between versions
+- **Structured diffing** to see exactly what changed between versions, field by field
 - **AI-powered evaluation** that scores prompt quality on clarity, specificity, structure, and safety
 - **AI-generated changelogs** that summarize what changed and why it matters
+- **RAG-based improvement suggestions** that retrieve a user's own similar past prompts and ground Gemini's suggestions in their personal patterns
 - **Client-side semantic similarity** using real ML inference in the browser — no API calls, no server cost

 ---